 Picture: Paolo Bendandi, Unsplash

-The SPRIND Spark “EUDI Wallet Prototype” has a term of 13 months in 3 stages.
+The SPRIND Funke “EUDI Wallet Prototype” has a term of 13 months in 3 stages.
 SPRIND will fund six teams in stage 1, up to four teams in stage 2 and up to two teams in stage 3.
 In stage 1, the selected teams received up to 300,000 euros from SPRIND.
 For stage 2, the teams will each receive up to 300,000 euros.
 Up to 350,000 euros per team are planned for stage 3.
 In the second and third stages, the aim is to support the POTENTIAL LSP.

 The decision on whether to take part in the second stage was made by a jury of experts in Berlin on September 4.
 Stage 2 begins in September 2024 and lasts three months.
 Stage 3 begins in December 2024 and ends in June 2025.